OmniOMR/mung-studio/docs/simple-php-backend.md

 The backend server consists of two files:

 - `index.php` Contains the entire backend server.
-- `config.php` Contains configuration that you can modify.
+- `config.php` Contains configuration that must modify.

-To install the server, simply copy these two files into any PHP-running web hosting, into a folder of your choosing.
+To install the server, simply copy these two files into any PHP-running web hosting, into a folder of your choosing, and modify the config file properly.

 ## Client integration